-Health information technology (HIT) encompasses an array of technologies to store, share, and analyze health information.
-Among these technologies are electronic health records (EHR) and electronic drug prescribing or “e-prescribing.”
-HIT is a critical tool to enhance quality improvement efforts.
-It can promote and facilitate the collection and retrieval of data, reduce errors and duplication, foster care coordination, support clinical decisions, and help consumers and family caregivers be more actively involved in managing their health and in health care decisions.
-(See this chapter’s section Health Promotion and Consumer and Family Engagement in Health—Consumer and Family Engagement in Health.)
+HIT ranges from electronic health records (EHR) to consumer-facing mobile health applications (tele-health).
+HIT can support improvements in the quality and efficiency of care when health care providers can easily exchange medical records and ensure that their patients’ health information is available when needed.
+A robust health information infrastructure can facilitate the collection and retrieval of data, reduce errors and duplication, foster care coordination, support clinical decisions, and help consumers and caregivers be more actively involved in managing their health and health care decisions (see also this chapter’s section on Health Promotion and Consumer and Family Engagement in Health—Consumer and Family Engagement in Health).
+HIT can also improve population health through better monitoring of quality of care, improved dissemination of information about evidence-based practices, and more unified public health surveillance efforts.
 Widespread use of HIT could also lead to savings.

-A key HITECH provision mandates that to be eligible for financial assistance, physicians, hospitals, and most other eligible providers must put the technology to “meaningful use.”
-CMS has defined this term in various regulations, including those proposed to implement the Medicare Access and CHIP Reauthorization Act of 2015.
+Primarily driven by federal financial incentives authorized by the HITECH Act, the nation’s health care providers have made progress in implementing HIT – most notably by shifting their record-keeping from paper to computerized systems.
+Nearly all hospitals and three-quarters of office-based physicians are now using certified EHR.
+A key HITECH provision mandates that qualify for financial assistance, physicians, hospitals, and most other eligible providers must put the technology to “meaningful use.”
+CMS has defined this term in various regulations, including those proposed to implement the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
 According to CMS, meaningful use is using certified EHR technology to:

-- improve quality, safety, efficiency, and reduce health disparities;
+- reduce health disparities;

 - engage patients and family;

-- improve care coordination, and population and public health; and
+- improve population and public health; and

 - maintain privacy and security of patient health information.